Need Help? Give us a call.

 He looked to refinance that debt out—but even though his financials were strong, he was rejected by a medium-term lender.

-Kevin suspected that his commercial loan broker had actually sabotaged the refinancing deal, because a more affordable business loan would cut into the broker’s own profits.
+Kevin suspected that his small business loan broker had actually sabotaged the refinancing deal, because a more affordable business loan would cut into the broker’s own profits.

 And he was right.